Right now, CoinMarketCap is listing 1000+ active cryptocurrencies. This number is expected to increase as more ICOs are happening each day.

 These XCP tokens are used to make custom tokens and run smart contracts.

-How Does Counterparty and XCP Work?
+How Do Counterparty & XCP Work?

 Counterparty doesn’t have its own blockchain.
 It uses Bitcoin’s blockchain.
 So XCP transactions are fundamentally Bitcoin transactions with some more data embedded onto them.